decay42/mic-icon/README.md

 Alternatively, just run it on a webserver and the permission will be saved.

+*Only tested in Chrome.
+Compatibility with other browsers not guaranteed.*

 # Settings

 *All settings are automatically saved and reloaded every time you open this page.*